lancecarlson/guppi/README.md

 Guppi is a semi-autonomous coding assistant designed to facilitate and streamline your coding process.

-GUPPI (or General Unit Primary Peripheral Interface) is from the Bobiverse series.
+GUPPI (or General Unit Primary Peripheral Interface) was named after a "character" from the Bobiverse series.

 ## Installation